alecinvan/Colab_AI_tutorial/README.md

 # Colab_AI_tutorial

-A Channel to learn and teach the AI stuff.
+This is a Channel to learn and teach the AI stuff.
+The rise of LLMs has been applied more and more in all walks of life.
+I am also constantly learning, but I am happy to share.